santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-both-sides-now.md

 ---
-title: I've Looked At Life From Both Sides Now
+title: What Can Go Wrong When Moving Back To Data IC Role After Being A Manager?
 date: 2024-03-30
 ---
 {% imagePlaceholder "./src/assets/images/blog/zbynek-burival-8iZG31eXkks-unsplash.jpg", "Clouds", "" %}

-_This is Part 3 of a 4 part series, detailing the trials and tribulations of moving from being a [data IC to data manager](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) and why we might think about going [back to Individual Contributor](/articles/there-and-back-again-a-data-career-journey/) again._
+_This is Part 3 of a 4 part series, detailing the trials and tribulations of moving from being a [data IC to data manager](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) and why we might think about going [back to Individual Contributor](/articles/can-i-go-back-to-being-a-data-ic-after-being-a-manager/) again._

 ### Quick Recap

 In [**Part 1**](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/), we looked at the reason why we'd move over from being a data IC (in my case, an analyst) to becoming a manager of data analysts.
 _TL;DR glass ceiling, money, seemed like the right thing to do at the time._

-In [**Part 2**](/articles/there-and-back-again-a-data-career-journey/), we looked at why that move might have started to turn sour and make us cast wistful glances back across the aisle to our old IC stomping ground.
+In [**Part 2**](/articles/can-i-go-back-to-being-a-data-ic-after-being-a-manager/), we looked at why that move might have started to turn sour and make us cast wistful glances back across the aisle to our old IC stomping ground.
 _TL;DR tired of politics, missing doing what we actually enjoy, scared of messing up our careers._

 ### What have I really learned?